-Dear Mr. Winters:
+Dear Mr. Mitchell:

-Environmental Cost Management, Inc. (ECM) has prepared this Work Plan for conducting additional site characterization near the potable water tank (Site) at Devils Postpile National Monument (DEPO) (Figure 1).
-Because high concentrations of lead exist in soil at the site, the National Park Service (NPS) is addressing their remediation under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) as a non-time-critical removal action (NTCRA).
-As part of this process, ECM is preparing an Engineering Evaluation and Cost Analysis (EE/CA) to assist the NPS with assessing several removal action alternatives and identifying the preferred alternative.
-ECM will obtain new investigation data to estimate the area and volume of impacts to soil and identify removal action alternatives.
+Environmental Cost Management, Inc. (ECM) has prepared this Work Plan for conducting additional site characterization at the Lower Kaweah dump area (Site) at the Sequoia and Kings Canyon National Parks (SEKI) (Figure 1).
+Because of elevated concentrations of contaminants found in soil during previous investigations at the Site, the National Park Service (NPS) is addressing remediation under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) as a non-time-critical removal action (NTCRA).
+As part of this process, ECM is preparing an Engineering Evaluation and Cost Analysis (EE/CA) Report to assist NPS with assessing potential removal action alternatives and identifying a preferred alternative.
+ECM will perform additional investigation activities to obtain necessary data to estimate the area and volume of waste materials and impacted soil at the Site.

-This work plan discusses the purpose, rationale and proposed sampling locations and analysis of potentially lead-impacted soil.
-The details of sample collection, laboratory analysis, and quality assurance activities are included in the attached sampling and analysis plan (SAP) and quality assurance project plan (QAPP).
-ECM field personnel will conduct all work under the attached health and safety plan (HASP) created specifically for this project and the DEPO site.
+This Work Plan discusses the purpose, rationale, proposed site characterization methodologies, sampling locations, and laboratory analysis of identified waste material and potentially impacted soil.
+The details of sample collection, laboratory analytical program, and quality assurance activities are included in the attached Sampling and Analysis Plan (SAP) and Quality Assurance Project Plan (QAPP) (Attachment A).
+ECM field personnel will conduct all work under the attached Health and Safety Plan (HASP) created specifically for this project (Attachment B).
+The work described in this plan will follow the mitigations identified by NPS in the Mitigations List Form (Attachment C).
+In summary, mitigations include: